dovlicio/dovlicio/README.md

 ---
 ### :woman_technologist: About Me :
-- My name is Vladimir Damnjanovic, softvare engineer student at 42 Vienna in Austria. 🇦🇹
+- My name is Vladimir Damnjanovic, software engineer student at 42 Vienna in Austria. 🇦🇹
 - I am 25 years old and i am from Serbia. 🇷🇸

 ---